By: Team T08-4 Since: Jan 2019 Licence: MIT

 4.15.
 Save statistic pie charts to images: save_c

-Save the pie charts generated by the stat
+Save the pie charts generated by the stat command to image files

 Format: save_c [FILE NAME]